tdaverse/interplex/cran-comments.md

 The other "[f]ound the following files/directories:" and listed "'lastMiKTeXException'".
 A web search led me to [{rhub} issue #503](https://github.com/r-hub/rhub/issues/503), which suggests that the issue can be ignored.

 Finally, these checks also flagged the same unrecognized words as the Win-Builder checks.

+All of the specified platform checks finished successfully.

 ## Version dependencies